PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 Also, in the case of multilanguage, if an error occurs, then the user must be warned in the message which language is problematic.

+### Multistore

+See more about checkboxes and specific settings drop-down [here](https://github.com/PrestaShop/prestashop-specs/blob/master/back-office/multistoregeneralspecs.md)

 ## CUSTOMER SERVICE OPTIONS

 This section enables the user to precisely configure PrestaShop's access to his/her email server through its IMAP interface.